AhmedRaafat14/apiplatform-users-auth/README.md

 ```
 ------------------------------------------------------------
 * Oooooh, woow the password is not encrypted what should we do!!!
-    * So, as i said before it is exaclty the same as Symfony that is why i said you need to have knowledge about symfony.
+    * So, as i said before this project is built on Symfony that is why i said you need to have knowledge about symfony.
 So will use the Password encoder class.
     ```php
     # api/src/Repository/UsersRepository.php